maubanel/UE5-Animations/animation-blend/README.md

 ##### `Step 5.`\|`ITA`| :small_orange_diamond:

 Make sure on the right hand side you are on the **Asset Browser** tab and *drag and drop* the **Idle** animation (the breathing idle that loops and not the fancier one) to the far left side of the blend space.
+It should be at location `0`.

 ![drag idle to blend space](images/AddIdleAnimToBlendSpace.jpg)